pointnity/White-paper/README.md

 Message Type The algorithm uses two types of messages, indicated as EST and AUX.
 Both use in each round, a round number so they always appea r.<br>
 EST [ R] in a stainless steel by the PI value to estima te BV- broadcast i ts current decision ESTI be used.<br>
 AUX [ R] values for propagation thereof ( the broadcast ( the help of the current bin_ valuesi [ R] by PI) Macro actions).<br>
 Let us consider the algorithm of FIG. 2 after i t has deposited the proposal The ESTI binary ( l ine 01 ), each non- fault sequence into the asynchronous process PI wheel.
 Each round, " using a broadcast BV- example, i ts associated local In the process variable pi is bin_ valuesi [ R].
-Operation bin_ propose ( VI) is
+Operation bin_ propose ( VI) is<br>
 (1))  ESTI ^  six; R. 0 ;<br>
 (2))  and  ( really) do<br>
 (3)) RI traffic RI + 1 ;<br>